 Many plants are extremely sensitive to cold air.
 The #1 step to caring for houseplants in winter is to make sure they are protected from the cold air.
 You can partly solve this by sealing up your windows and insulating the doors of your home.
 Also, if you keep plants next to outside doors or leaky windowsills during the warmer months, make sure you move them to other rooms where they won’t get shocked by the cold air.

-Even though your plants are inside, the majority of houseplants go ‘dormant’ in the fall and winter months.
+Even though your plants are inside, most houseplants go ‘dormant’ in the fall and winter months.
 Less light means less growth, and less growth means they need less water and fertilizer.
-This can also mean less feeding for your indoor plants in winter.

 Most houseplant owners will use a ‘once per week’ schedule for watering – and we recommend you keep this up for consistency’s sake and so that you don’t break the rhythm.
 But just reduce the amount of water you provide, by somewhere in the 25-50% range, on your weekly watering days.